Described as ‘gifts from the earth’, volcanic thermal underground water has been valued by New Zealanders since early settlement.

 Just an hour from Rotorua you will find Taupō, an outdoor adventurers’ playground.
 At the Wairakei Terraces and Thermal Health Spa you can bathe in the therapeutic waters containing silica which is said to help restore collagen, strengthen bones and boost the immunity.
 Wander around the silica terraces or experience a Māori cultural performance before seeping into the steam.

-You’ll find this hot spring less than three hours’ drive from Christchurch and Kaikōura.
+You’ll find this hot spring less than two hours’ drive from both Christchurch and Kaikōura

 Take time to inhale the fresh forest air in these outdoor pools with bubbling hydrotherapy spots, surrounded by native bush and lush landscaping.
 Onsite you will find many spa treatments to restore mind, body and spirit.
 Be wrapped in a cocoon of bliss with the highly recommended full-body thermal mud wrap.
 You can find Taupo DeBretts Spa Resort just over an hour’s drive from Mt Ruapehu ski fields.